 It’s such a fascinating story that I told it on stage last week when I headlined a session on manufacturing innovation for a global, $2 billion company.
 Watch this clip too!

-This is one of the most exciting aspects of 3DPrinting — the world around is changing at a furious pace, and sometimes, its driven by engineers who have an idea, the tools to test the idea, and the initiative to make it work.
-Organizations need to embrace the same type of thinking: grassroots innovation, tinkering, and trying out new ideas, methodologies and technologies.
+This is one of the most exciting aspects of 3DPrinting — the world around is changing at a furious pace, and sometimes, it’s driven by engineers who have an idea, the tools to test the idea, and the initiative to make it work.
+Organizations need to embrace the same type of thinking: grassroots innovation, tinkering, and trying out new ideas, methodologies, and technologies.

 If you are in the manufacturing sector, you need to empower your team to do the types of things that Gary is doing.
-It’s only be experimenting with the tools of the fast pace future that you can discover the opportunities they will present.
+It’s only by experimenting with the tools of the fast pace future that you can discover the opportunities they will present.
 In other words, you need more guys like Gary around!